-This profile was prepared when Ajaya Dixit was elected to the Ashoka Fellowship in 1991.
+This description of Ajaya Dixit's work was prepared when Ajaya Dixit was elected to the Ashoka Fellowship in 1991.

 The New Idea